Download Now

 Your defense in depth strategy needs to look beyond the perimeter of your organization and properly vet third and even fourth-party vendors (the vendors of your vendors) to understand who has access to sensitive data and how good their cyber security is.

-The 2013 Target data breach, which began at an air conditioning subcontractor, is a well known example, but the danger of third-party vendor risk has only increased.
+The 2013 Target data breach, which began with an air conditioning subcontractor, is one such example, but the danger of third-party vendor risk has only increased.
 More third party breaches are being discovered than ever before.
-The discipline of third-party risk management (or TPRM) has evolved to help manage this new type of risk exposure.
+The design of Third-Party Risk Management frameworks have evolved to better address this new category of cyber risks.

 How UpGuard Can Improve Your Defense in Depth Strategy